braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/email_setup/setting_up_ips_and_domains.md

 ### Step 3: Add DNS records

 After your IPs, domains, subdomains, and IP pools are configured, we'll send you a list of DNS records.
-Ask your engineers and developers to add these DNS records where needed, and, after they have been added, let the Braze Onboard team know.
+Ask your engineers and developers to add these DNS records where needed, and after they have been added, let the Braze Onboarding team know.

 ### Next steps